Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/03-custom-content-types/actions.md

             cct_created          item creation date, in the format Y-m-d H:i:s cct_modified         item modification date, in the format Y-m-d H:i:s

-            optionalо, if the ССТ has the `Has single post` option on cct_single_post_id   ID of the post that works as a Single for the CCT item
+            optional, if the ССТ has the `Has single post` option is on cct_single_post_id   ID of the post that works as a Single for the CCT item

 - `$prev_item` - an array of previous item field values in the format 'field name' => 'value';